Joe Biden Accepts US Democratic Presidential Nomination

 “If you want a vision of your life under [a] Biden presidency, think of the smoldering ruins in Minneapolis, the violent anarchy of Portland, the bloodstained sidewalks of Chicago, and imagine the mayhem coming to your town and every single town in America,” Trump told supporters hours ahead of the Biden speech.

+“Here and now, I give you my word: If you entrust me with the presidency, I will draw on the best of us not the worst.
+I will be an ally of the light not of the darkness,” he said.

+Biden said that if Trump, the real-estate-baron-turned-politician and onetime reality-TV star who won an upset victory in the 2016 election, wins again, “He will be what he's been the last four years. ...
+He will wake up every day believing the job is all about him.
+Never about you.”

-Democrats were forced to abandon their planned convention with thousands of people jammed into a basketball arena in the Midwestern city of Milwaukee, Wisconsin, because of the coronavirus pandemic in the United States, which has killed a world-leading total of 174,000 people, according to Johns Hopkins University data.
+Democrats were forced to abandon their planned convention with thousands of people jammed into a basketball arena in the Midwestern city of Milwaukee, Wisconsin, because of the spread of the coronavirus pandemic that has now killed in the United States a world-leading total of 174,000 people, according to Johns Hopkins University data.

 Biden, if he wins the November 3 election and is inaugurated next January, would be 78, the oldest-ever U.S. president, topping Trump, who is 74.